Cloudflare Workers are serverless functions that run on Cloudflare’s global network.

 • If you need to run long-running jobs, consider using Cloudflare Durable Objects in tandem with Workers.

-• Tune your consumer configuration to suit your volume of work.
+• Tune your webhook sink configuration to suit your volume of work.

 • Implement additional security measures, such as Cloudflare Access for enhanced authentication and authorization.